Angel investor: Investment profile

 Angel investments bear extremely high risks and are usually subject to dilution from future investment rounds.
 As such, they require a very high return on investment.
 Additionally, angel investors often mitigate the risk of an angel investment by allocating less than 10% of their portfolio to these types of investments.
 Because a large percentage of angel investments are lost completely when early-stage companies fail, professional angel investors seek investments that have the potential to return at least ten or more times their original investment within 5 years through a defined exit strategy, such as plans for an initial public offering or an acquisition.
 After taking into account the need to cover failed investments and the multi-year holding time for even the successful ones, however, the actual effective internal rate of return for a typical successful portfolio of angel investments is typically as 'low' as 20–30%.
 While the investor's need for high rates of return on any given investment can make angel financing an expensive source of funds, cheaper sources of capital, such as bank financing, are usually not available for most early-stage ventures.

 Founding angels

 In recent years, a new trend has emerged in the business world known as "founding angels."
 These are angel investors who get involved with a startup even before it is officially established.
 Unlike a traditional business angel, because founding angels invest so early, they are typically seen as "founders" and typically have much greater involvement in the early stages of the business.

 Founding angels most often co-found startups with scientists, developers, or engineers in the technology space who bring in the technology upon which the start-up is based.
 After they are founded, they are actively engaged in the management of startups, typically in a non-executive position, supporting the day-to-day running of the business.
 They less often have a predefined exit strategy, and more often hold onto equity long into the company's development.

-Angel investors provide early-stage funding to startups in exchange for equity.
-They offer capital, mentorship, industry connections, and strategic guidance.
-Their support helps startups grow, refine business models, and secure future investments from venture capitalists or other funding sources.